eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 }
 ```

-(We've parameterized the type of database transactions because the mock won't use transactions.)
+(We've parameterized the type of database transactions because the mock won't use a real database, therefore, we won't have a way to construct a `Transaction` type in the tests.)

 The real implementation requires defining a placeholder type, and implementing the `InsertUser` trait for it: